-Halfway through 2011 I came across the phenomenon of Bitcoin, and my head went into a tail spin.
+Halfway through 2011, I came across the phenomenon of Bitcoin, and my head went into a tailspin.
 This was a revolution.
 I felt it in my bones.
 But I was reluctant to buy in and profit from it.
 At the time, it had the aura of an elaborate, hi-tech scam.
 The ultimate in electronic pyramid schemes.
-And the amount of hacking going on against the bitcoin exchanges (run from servers in peoples garages) didn’t help things either.
-I felt it was never intended as a alternative currency.
-Who in their right mind would trade commodities online or shop with it.
+And the amount of hacking going on against the Bitcoin exchanges (run from servers in people’s garages) didn’t help things either.
+I felt it was never intended as an alternative currency.
+Who in their right mind would trade commodities online or shop with them?

 Sure, it (kind of) bypassed third parties and fees, and it seemed easy to use.
 But once you send off a bitcoin to some address that is it.
 It’s irreversible.
 There is no redress.
 Online fraud using bitcoins leaves no paper trail to physically follow.
 Although there is an electronic trail, how does one place trust in such a new system?

 Even drug dealers would be hesitant to use this nascent technology.
 Imagine Tony Montana rocking up to a meeting with the Colombians with a laptop.

 Then imagine him having to wait for the transactions to be confirmed.
 Chain saws.
 Fun and games.
 Even gangsters rely on strong banking institutions to keep their wealth safe.
 And even then these same institutions are prone to nationalisation, or bankruptcy.